How Leaders Can Navigate Change Fatigue in Teams

 If everything is a priority, nothing is.

 Guide your team to focus on what truly matters in the present moment.
 Be ruthless about what can wait or be dropped.
 Your role as a leader is to protect their focus.
-Give people the permission to dive deeply into their tasks rather than spreading themselves too thin.
+Give people permission to dive deeply into their tasks rather than spreading themselves too thin.

 Establish certainty wherever possible.